IzatheWriter/Beginner-Baker-s-Guide/Chocolate Muffins Recipe.md

 **Preparation before you bake:**

-- eggs, yoghurt and milk should hava a room temperature so take them out of the fridge 15 minutes before you start making the batter
+- Eggs, yoghurt and milk should hava a room temperature so take them out of the fridge 15 minutes before you start making the batter.
-- butter can be fridge cold because you will melt it later in the process
+- Butter can be fridge cold because you will melt it later in the process.
-- preheat the oven to 180 C/365 F. (Note: It will take just enough time to heat, meanwhile you will prepare the muffin batter.)
+- Preheat the oven to 180 C/365 F. (Note: It will take just enough time to heat, meanwhile you will prepare the muffin batter.)
-- if you opted for a metal muffin pan without the silicon cups, you should grease the pan with oil or butter before you put in the batter into the cups so the muffins don't stick to the pan while baking
+- If you opted for a metal muffin pan without the silicon cups, you should grease the pan with oil or butter before you put in the batter into the cups so the muffins don't stick to the pan while baking.

 **Instructions**